aminnairi/renkei/sites/documentation/docs/index.md

 - **Manual Validation**: Without static typing, request and response payloads require complex, manual validation, adding bug-prone code to each route.
 - **Repetitive Code**: Handling requests and responses in a classic JavaScript system involves duplicative code that increases technical debt and reduces code readability.

-`superblue` validates each and every one of your requests, from and to the server & clietn, ensuring each request and response adheres to defined schemas.
+`renkei` validates each and every one of your requests, from and to the server & clietn, ensuring each request and response adheres to defined schemas.
 This approach reduces errors, clarifies route contracts, and improves maintainability.

 ### 🐞 Error handling

 Error handling is a complex aspect of modern application development, with unique challenges on both server and client sides:

 - **Standardized Error Structures**: Without a unified structure, errors across services are inconsistent, making it difficult for clients to interpret and handle them accurately.
-- **Centralized Control**: Configuring access controls and error handling in each service individually adds maintenance overhead and increases security risks. superblue allows centralized configuration of error handling, reducing redundancy and improving error clarity.
+- **Centralized Control**: Configuring access controls and error handling in each service individually adds maintenance overhead and increases security risks. `renkei` allows centralized configuration of error handling, reducing redundancy and improving error clarity.
 - **Detailed Error Messages for Clients**: Client applications, such as mobile and web apps, need structured, predictable error responses to provide feedback to users and make intelligent retry or fallback decisions.
 - **Improved Security with Controlled Responses**: Detailed error messages must be managed carefully to avoid revealing sensitive information.
-With `superblue`, error responses can be configured to balance user feedback and security, ensuring that only necessary information is shared while maintaining safe practices.
+With `renkei`, error responses can be configured to balance user feedback and security, ensuring that only necessary information is shared while maintaining safe practices.

-With `superblue`, error handling becomes more manageable, consistent, and secure across both server and client applications.
+With `renkei`, error handling becomes more manageable, consistent, and secure across both server and client applications.
 Centralized error structures reduce duplication and provide a more predictable experience for clients, while controlled error responses enhance security.

 ### ⚙️ Platform agnosticism

-Supporting a wide range of platforms and environments is essential in modern API development, and `superblue` achieves this with an agnostic approach that benefits both server and client:
+Supporting a wide range of platforms and environments is essential in modern API development, and `renkei` achieves this with an agnostic approach that benefits both server and client:

-- **Abstracted Interfaces for Flexibility**: Rather than relying on specific frameworks or environments, `superblue` uses abstract interfaces, ensuring that core functionalities remain compatible across platforms and libraries.
+- **Abstracted Interfaces for Flexibility**: Rather than relying on specific frameworks or environments, `renkei` uses abstract interfaces, ensuring that core functionalities remain compatible across platforms and libraries.
-- **Plug-and-Play Adapters for Popular Environments**: With adapters like `@superblue/fetch` and `@superblue/node`, `superblue` integrates easily with commonly used libraries.
+- **Plug-and-Play Adapters for Popular Environments**: With adapters like `@renkei/fetch` and `@renkei/node`, `renkei` integrates easily with commonly used libraries.
 Developers can add these adapters as needed, enabling seamless setup for diverse environments.
-- **No Vendor Lock-In**: By remaining independent of particular frameworks, `superblue` allows teams to switch or combine libraries and runtimes without modifying API logic.
+- **No Vendor Lock-In**: By remaining independent of particular frameworks, `renkei` allows teams to switch or combine libraries and runtimes without modifying API logic.
 This is ideal for applications that evolve or require varied deployment models.
-- **Future-Proof and Extensible Design**: `superblue`'s roadmap includes more adapters and extensions, ensuring compatibility with upcoming platforms and new architecture patterns, providing developers with a long-term, adaptable API solution.
+- **Future-Proof and Extensible Design**: `renkei`'s roadmap includes more adapters and extensions, ensuring compatibility with upcoming platforms and new architecture patterns, providing developers with a long-term, adaptable API solution.

-With `superblue`, teams gain a robust, platform-agnostic framework that reduces dependencies and enhances flexibility, making it ideal for projects that need to adapt to changing technologies or scale across different environments.
+With `renkei`, teams gain a robust, platform-agnostic framework that reduces dependencies and enhances flexibility, making it ideal for projects that need to adapt to changing technologies or scale across different environments.